Sojourner (rover): Control system

-Since it was established transmissions relating to driving the Sojourner occur once every sol, the rover was equipped with a computerized control system to guide its movements independently.
+Since it was established transmissions relating to driving the Sojourner would occur once every sol, the rover was equipped with a computerized control system to guide its movements independently.

 A series of commands had been programmed, providing an appropriate strategy for overcoming obstacles.
 One of the primary commands was "Go to Waypoint".
 A local reference system, of which the lander was the origin, was envisaged.
 Coordinate directions were fixed at the moment of landing, taking the direction of north as a reference.
 During the communication session (once per sol), the rover received from Earth a command string containing the coordinates of the arrival point, which it would have to reach autonomously.

 The algorithm implemented on the on-board computer attempted, as a first option, to reach the obstacle in a straight line from the starting position.
 Using a system of photographic objectives and laser emitters, the rover could identify obstacles along this path.
 The on-board computer was programmed to search for the signal produced by the lasers in the cameras' images.
 In the case of a flat surface and no obstacles, the position of this signal was unchanged with respect to the reference signal stored in the computer; any deviation from this position made it possible to identify the type of obstacle.
 The photographic scan was performed after each advance equal to the diameter of the wheels, 13 cm, and before each turn.